-No. Themes Sul othemes 1.
-Teaching GO - Traditional teaching methods Light converging and diverging processes 2.
-Practices of STEM- adapted learning among students and lecturers - - Learning through inquiry Teaching aid using ICT Teaching and learning through adaptation of eight elements of STEM practice 3.
+No. Themes Subthemes 1.
+Teaching GO Traditional teaching methodsLight converging and diverging processes 2.
+Practices of STEM- adapted learning among students and lecturers 3.
 Gender differences on GO - Interest & achievement during learning

-For the first theme, two out of three respondents admitted that they still use predected on the province states are not able to show and draw the ray diagram, in order to get the characteristics of image form, and its position'.
+For the first theme, two out of three respondents admitted that they still use traditional teaching method of 'chalk and talk' for GO.
+Lecturer C's response was 'I draw the ray diagram, in order to get the characteristics of image form, and its position'.
 The next subtheme was on the content of GO where 100% of the responses stated that students do not have a clear understanding on the processes of converging and diverging of light ray upon the concepts of reflection and refraction.
 This was due to the character of light ray itself that is unseen to our naked eyes.
 Lecturer B's statement on this was 'Everything is invisible, hence students are not able to show and prove the position of image and object, despite the theory was understood.'
 Lecturer A on the other hand pointed out the problem in sign convention of this topic.
 Lecturer A's statement was 'Students also face problems for this topic, especially when drawing diagrams, using formulas and sometimes in using sign conventions.'
 Moreover, all respondents believed that GO topic is important as it may affect the student's future in terms of knowledge, real life application and career.
 Among the responses was 'Geometrical Optics is very important because it relates to those around us, light is related to vision, so the effect of this light phenomenon is important for us to relate or apply in life.'